GauravDhuri/missingskill-learning/javascript/ES6.md

 ```
 ### <span class="header3">Rest</span>

 In ES6 a new operator `(...)` was added that can be used in destructuring. <span class="highlight">If the operator appears on the left-hand side in destructuring then it is called as Rest parameter</span>.
-Rest is used to map the remaining elements that were not intrested in by itself.
+Rest is used to map the remaining elements that were not interested in by itself.

 Eg :-
 ```js